Course Offering Formats

 - Independent Study

 Cr/Bill Hrs stands for Credit (Cr) and Billing (Bill) Hours.
 Credit Hours are the number of credit hours for the section.
-Billing Hours are the multiplier for determining tuition for the section.
+Billing Hours is the multiplier for determining tuition for the section.

 These are the days the section is held.
 The legend for days is as follows: